 maturity, ghair baaligh, or a mental patient even if consensual is considered rape.

-The statistics about rape are an under-reported because victims of rape are reluctant to report to the authorities because
+The statistics about rape are under-reported because victims of rape are reluctant to report to the authorities because of

 Incest, ityaan al mahram: Incest is sexual action with an unmarriageable